programminghistorian/ph-submissions/lessons/gravity-model.md

 The computer science adage "garbage in, garbage out" also applies to gravity models, which are only as reliable as the data used to build them.
 Beyond choosing robust and reliable historical data from sources you can trust, there are lots of ways to make mistakes that will render the outputs of your model meaningless.
 For example, it is worth making sure that the data you have exactly match the territories (eg, county data to represent counties, not city data to represent a county).

+Depending on the time and place of your study, you may find it difficult to obtain a reliable set of data upon which to base your model.
+The further back in the past one's study, the more difficult that may be.
+Likewise, it may be easier to conduct these types of analyses in societies that were heavily bureaucratic and left a good surviving paper trail, such as in Europe or North America.

 To ensure data quality in this case study, each variable was either reliably calculated or derived from published peer-reviewed historical data (see Table 1).
 Exactly how these data were compiled can be read in the original article where it was explained in depth.[^11]

 ### Our Five Model Variables